filecoin-project/specs/faults.md

   - *Note*: we could *require* the method be called, as part of the consensus rules (this gets complicated though).
 In this case, there is a DoS attack where if I make a large number of miners each with a single sector, and fail them all at the same time, the next block miner will be forced to do a very large amount of work.
 This would either need an extended 'gas limit', or some other method to avoid too long validation times.
   - **Check:** The chain checks that the miners last PoSt submission was before the start of their current proving period, and that the current block is after the generation attack threshold for their current proving period.
   - **Penalization:**
-    - *Economic penalization*: Miner loses all storage collateral.
+    - *Economic penalization*: Miner loses all pledge and storage collateral.
     - *Power penalization*: The miners' power is reduced to `0`.
   - **Recovery**: Only resubmission of the sectors can lead to recovery.
   - *Note*: If a miner is in this state, where they have failed to submit a PoST, any block they attempt to mine will be invalid, even if the election function selects them. (the election function should probably be made to never select them)